goetas/twital/README.md

 </h1>
 ```

-You can also extend from a Twig template:
+When needed, you can extend from a Twig template:

 ```xml
 <t:extends from="layout.twig">